-Although neural networks achieve remarkable success in many complex classification tasks, such as speech and image recognition, researchers discover that non-robust neural networks are vulnerable to the perturbation from environment and adversarial attacks \cite{moosavi2017universal,szegedy2013intriguing,DBLP:conf/issta/00020LJMZ22,DBLP:conf/issta/ZhaoCWYS021}.
-In some safety-critical and security-sensitive domain, such as self-driving \cite{gopinath2018deepsafe} and face recognition \cite{goswami2018unravelling}, some subtle adversarial perturbation is extremely imperceptible and harmful, and may cause disastrous consequences.
-Therefore, there is a great need to certify model robustness guarantees against adversarial attacks, which can provide certified defense against any possible attacks~\cite{boopathy2019cnn,du2021cert,singh2018fast}.
+Although neural networks achieve remarkable success in many difficult classification tasks, researchers discover non-robust neural networks are vulnerable to perturbation from the environment and adversarial attacks~\cite{DBLP:conf/issta/00020LJMZ22,moosavi2017universal,szegedy2013intriguing,DBLP:conf/issta/ZhaoCWYS021}.
+In some safety-critical domains, such as autonomous driving~\cite{gopinath2018deepsafe} and face recognition~\cite{goswami2018unravelling}, some subtle adversarial perturbation is extremely imperceptible and harmful and may cause disastrous consequences.
+Therefore, there is an urgent need to certify model robustness guarantees against adversarial attacks, which can provide certified defense against any possible attacks~\cite{boopathy2019cnn,du2021cert,singh2018fast}.
 Mathematically, verifiers aim to prove or disprove the correctness of the output neurons in response to input values with minor perturbations.

-The methodology of neural network robustness verification could be divided into two categories: \emph{complete verifier} and \emph{incomplete verifier} \cite{ji2022}. \emph{Complete verifier} \cite{katz2017reluplex,ehlers2017formal,huang2017safety,tjeng2018evaluating} which can get accurate robustness bounds, is time-consuming and only applies to ReLU-based networks.
-In contrast, \emph{incomplete verifier} \cite{weng2019proven,fazlyab2019probabilistic,jia2020certified} risks verification precision loss due to over-approximation but is more scalable and efficient.
-Thus, to evaluate the robustness of other types of CNNs, acceleration techniques, such as linear approximation \cite{zhang2018efficient,lyu2020fastened,wu2021tightening} or abstract interpretation \cite{gehr2018ai2,singh2018fast} is necessary.
-As approximation technique inevitably introduces overestimation, certified lower bound is the key criterion to evaluate robustness verification methods' performances.